This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 How to Build:

-To build a simple delay timer circuit using a single transistor and push button follow the below mentioned steps:
+To build a Simple Delay Timer Circuit using a single transistor and a push button then follow the below mentioned steps:

-- Connect the collector of the transistor to the positive supply of the PCB.
+- Connect transistor collector to positive supply of PCB.

-- And the other end of resistor connect to one terminal of the push button.
+- Other side of resistor connect to one side of push button.

-- Connect the positive (longer) terminal of the capacitor to the other terminal of the push button.
+- Connect positive longer leg of capacitor to other side of push button.

-- The negative (shorter) terminal of the capacitor should be connected to the negative supply of the PCB.
+- Negative short leg of capacitor connect to negative supply of PCB.

 Relay Connection:

-- The relay coil pins should be connected between the transistors collector and the positive line.
+- Connect relay coil pins between transistor collector and positive supply.

-- Release the button and watch as the relay remains active for a period of time that is set by the capacitor.
+- Release the button and relay stay ON for some time depending on capacitor.

 Modifications: